tomthescientist3001/replica_youtuber_0003/README.md

 ### Introduction

-I have fedollow the video tutorial, but there were some issues, errors, and other obstacles that did not allow me to use the same code as his.
+I have followed the video tutorial, but there were some issues, errors, and other obstacles that did not allow me to use the same code as his.
 However, I attempted to achieve similar results or as close as possible.
 I am still learning, and special thanks to Alex for his videos.

 To import the Excel files into SQL Server, I saved them both as CSV files.
 Then, I imported them by following these steps: